es2812/AgoraChain/README.md

   - **Trust**: Creates a Representation asset between the Citizen and a Politician.
   - **NullTrust**: Deletes the Representation asset between the Citizen and his current representative.
+  - **PrepareEnvelope**: Prepares an identified Envelope that will allow the Citizen to vote anonymously.
   - **Anonymous vote**: Creates or modifies (if the citizen has already voted) the Vote asset by the Citizen, related to an Election asset.

 - Politician transactions: